+General Remarks

-The property has been altered with the addition of the French doors within the kitchen.
+Generally, the subjects were found to be in a condition commensurate with age and style of construction.
+No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+The property has been altered with the addition of a solid roof to the former conservatory and the removal of an internal wall in the kitchen.
 It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

 Essential Repairs

 None apparent.

 Estimated cost of essential repairs £ Retention recommended?
-XNo Amount £
+Yes X No Amount £